That Championship Season: Plot synopsis

 The setting is 1972 at the Coach's home in Scranton, Pennsylvania.

 On the 20th anniversary of their victory in the Pennsylvania state championship game, four members of the starting lineup of a Catholic high school basketball team have gathered to celebrate.
-This reunion may be their last chance to reminisce with each other, due to their Coach's illness.
+This reunion may be their last chance to reminisce with each other due to their Coach's illness.
 The fifth member of the starting lineup, Martin (who made the game-winning shot), has refused to attend the reunion.
 He bears a grudge against the Coach for reasons that do not become clear until late in the play.

 George Sitkowski has become Scranton's mayor, but he has proven inept and unpopular, and he is likely to lose his re-election bid.
-The fact that his challenger is Jewish is particularly galling to him.
+The fact that his challenger is Jewish is particularly irritating to him.

-Phil Romano has become a millionaire in the strip-mining business, using his close ties to Sitkowski to obtain mining permits.
+Phil Romano has become a millionaire in the strip mining business, using his close ties to Sitkowski to obtain mining permits.
 Though Romano helps George financially, he is carrying on an affair with George's wife.

-James Daley is a local junior high school principal; his brother Tom is an unsuccessful, embittered, cynical alcoholic and ne'er-do-well writer.
+James Daley is a local junior high school principal.
+His brother Tom is an unsuccessful, embittered, cynical alcoholic and good-for-nothing writer.

-None of the men's lives have turned out as any of them had hoped; on some level, all still look to the Coach for guidance.
+None of the men's lives have turned out as they had hoped.
+On some level, all still look to the Coach for guidance.
 The Coach has always been the embodiment of old-school Catholicism (Senator Joseph McCarthy and Father Charles Coughlin are heroes of his).
 He was also the one person in their lives who was sure of everything, and his absolute certainty and confidence gave them a sense of security.
-While the Coach thought he was teaching his players how to be men, they instead became emotional adolescents who still need him to tell them how to live their lives.
-But the Coach's pep talks, which had always inspired them, are beginning to sound hollow.
-Only now do they realize that the Coach was a bigot, a bully, and a bit of a fraud.
+While the Coach thought he was teaching his players how to be men, they instead became emotional adolescents who still needed him to tell them how to live their lives.
+The Coach's pep talks, which had always inspired them, were beginning to sound hollow.
+Only now do they realize that the Coach was a bigot, a bully and a fraud.